 October 1955 - "Count Three and Pray" premieres, Woodward's movie debut.

 March 26, 1958 - She wins Academy Award for Best Actress for portraying the true story of a woman with multiple personalities in "The Three Faces of Eve" (1957).

-December 20, 1972 - "The Effect of Gamma Rays on Man-in-the-Moon Marigolds" (1972) premieres in New York.
+December 20, 1972 - "The Effect of Gamma Rays on Man-in-the-Moon Marigolds" premieres in New York.
 The film is directed by Paul Newman and co-stars their daughter Elinor, under the name Nell Potts.
-Woodward wins the Best Actress award at the Cannes Film Festival the following year.

-1978 - Wins an Outstanding Lead Actress in a Drama or Comedy Special Emmy for "See How She Runs".
+1978 - Wins an Emmy for Outstanding Lead Actress in a Drama or Comedy Special for "See How She Runs."

-1990 - Wins Emmy for Outstanding Informational Special as Executive Producer of "Broadway's Dreamers: The Legacy of the Group Theater" which aired on PBS
+1990 - Wins an Emmy for Outstanding Informational Special as executive producer of "Broadway's Dreamers: The Legacy of the Group Theater" which aired on PBS.

-May 25, 1990 - Earns Liberal Arts degree from Sarah Lawrence College, graduating with youngest daughter Claire.
+May 25, 1990 - Earns Liberal Arts degree from Sarah Lawrence College, graduating with youngest daughter Claire Newman.
 Paul Newman is the commencement speaker.

 1992 - Is a Kennedy Center Honoree.